Baltimore Lifeboat Station: History

-Just 3 days later, four fishermen were each awarded the RNLI Silver Medal, for their efforts to save some of the crew of the steamship Nestorian, on passage from Galveston to Liverpool, when she was wrecked on Cape Clear Island.
+Just three days later, four fishermen were each awarded the RNLI Silver Medal, for their efforts to save some of the crew of the steamship Nestorian, on passage from Galveston to Liverpool, when she was wrecked on Cape Clear Island.
 A further three medals for gallantry were awarded in the area before 1918.

 On 17 August 1919, a 45-foot Watson class motor-powered lifeboat, Duke of Connaught (ON 649), costing £6,013, arrived at Baltimore.
 The following year, with a westerly gale blowing, a service of dedication and official naming ceremony took place on 19 April 1920.
 The ceremony was led by Baltimore RNLI Honorary Secretary Archdeacon Becher, with music provided by the Brass and Reed Band of the Baltimore Fishery School.
 When handing over the lifeboat to the care of the Baltimore RNLI branch, Commander Stopford Douglas, RN, explained that "the lifeboat was a non-self-righting Life-boat of the Watson type, 45 feet by 12 feet 6 inches, fitted with a 'Tylor' engine, able to develop 60 B.H.P., and that she could stow away 69 people in comfort and 96 at a pinch".

-However, in the intervening years since a lifeboat for Baltimore had been announced, the political landscape between the United Kingdom and Ireland had changed following the Easter Rising.
+However, in the intervening years since a lifeboat for Baltimore had been announced, the political landscape between the United Kingdom and Ireland had changed, following the Easter Rising.
 Whilst no official record can be found, it is thought that naming an Irish lifeboat after a member of the British royal family may have been unacceptable in 1920.
 Lady Coghill of Castletownsend broke a bottle of champagne over the lifeboat, and named the lifeboat Shamrock (ON 649).
-A different 45-foot Watson-class lifeboat, funded by the United Grand Lodge of Freemasons of England, and named Duke of Connaught (ON 668), was placed on service at in Scotland in 1921.
+A different 45-foot Watson-class lifeboat, funded by the United Grand Lodge of Freemasons of England, was named Duke of Connaught (ON 668), and placed on service at in Scotland in 1921.